jibc/jibc/README.md

 ### Hi there i'm Jean-Baptiste Casanave 👋

 - I learn web dev with the Odin Project
-- 🌱 I’m learning CSS Layout, Responsive Web Design and JS.
+- 🌱 I’m progressing at Foundation section of The Odin Project.
-- Furthermore i plan to get skilled in:
+- I plan to get skilled in:
   - MongoDB
   - Express.js
   - React.js